Aqua, Prius, Fit, or Vezel: Guide for Buying Hybrid Vehicles at Japanese Auctions

 4. Honda Fit GP5

-Important Update on the Reliability of Hybrid Vehicles in a Hot Climate (08/24/2017)
+Important Update on the Reliability of Hybrid Vehicles in Hot Climates

 Problems of Hybrid Cars

 Because hybrid vehicles rely on complex new technologies, they are more likely than non-hybrids to have manufacturing defects.
-Defects are rare, in practice, but they do occur.
-In newer hybrid technologies such as the Honda Sport Hybrid i-DCD system (in the Vezel and Fit GP5) the chances of defects may be higher.
+Defects are rare, but they do occur.
+In newer hybrid technologies such as the Honda Sport Hybrid i-DCD system (in the Vezel and Fit GP5), the chances of defects may be higher.

 Recent Car Recalls